-My post from April 9, Fabulously Frugal, Sprouted Lentils, reminded me that I have been wanting to share another fabulous way to save money on natural, gluten-free, and organic foods.
+My post from April 9, Fabulously Frugal, Sprouted Lentils, reminded me that I have been wanting to share this post about how to save money on natural and organic foods.
 A few months back I began actively seeking coupons, weekly sales, and special discounts for items that we regularly purchase from stores.
-At first I was skeptical – I though that there wouldn’t be coupons and sales for natural and organic foods – yet over the last few months I have found several ways to make these types of small savings add up – all without compromising on buying mostly local, fairly traded, and organic food!
-This week I’ll share my strategies for gluten-free, organic, and natural foods couponing.
+At first I was skeptical – I though that there wouldn’t be coupons, sales, or other ways to save money on organic and natural foods – yet over the last few months I have found several ways to make these types of small savings add up – all without compromising on buying mostly local, fairly traded, and organic food!
+This week I’ll share my strategies for gluten-free, organic, and natural foods with coupons.

 Initially, I was inspired to investigate the possibilities of natural foods coupons by the Chinook Book.
 The book costs $20, but can be found on sale for $15 (we bought one at the Better Living Show for $10).
 It is filled with coupons for discounts on natural foods and at natural foods stores (and for many other green-ish businesses).
 In my household the Chinook Book quickly pays for itself.
 For example, for each of Portland’s Co-Op’s (People’s, Food Front, and Alberta Street) there are coupons for 5 dollars off a purchase of 25 dollars.
 That’s 25% off our groceries!